sheenxavi004/KarmaReact/karmazomato/README.md

 In the project directory create a .env file with contents REACT_APP_API_KEY=Zomato API Token

+## `npm i`

+Run this command in terminal to install all the required dependencies

 ## Available Scripts

 In the project directory, you can run: